2ndQuadrant/pglogical/README.md

   pglogical is used as part of
   [synchronous replication](#synchronous-replication) setup.

+  Use `pglogical.wait_for_subscription_sync_complete(sub_name)` to wait for the subscription to asynchronously start replicating and complete any needed schema and/or data sync.

 - `pglogical.drop_subscription(subscription_name name, ifexists bool)`
   Disconnects the subscription and removes it from the catalog.